 The Judicial Diagram is an important component to Judicial Affairs as it reflects how the student judicial process works.
-Please see the Judicial Affairs diagram (PDF, 558KB) or view the written description of the process below.
+Please see the Judicial Affairs booklet (PDF, 860KB) or view the written description of the process below.

 - Step 1: Violation is reported to the Judicial Affairs office.

 - Step 2: Violation is investigated.

 - If no evidence of a violation is found, then the case is dismissed and the process ends.

 - If evidence of a violation is found, proceed to Step 3.

 - Step 3: Informal disposition with a judicial officer and the accused.

 - Step 4: One of three things can happen after the informal disposition: